 The high school students concentrate on research skills which are integrated into the district educational plan in conjunction with regular classroom activities.
-Students are welcome to use the library for research, leisure and current event reading, career exploration, and computer work during scheduled class times, lunch, and posted before-school and after-school hours.
+Students are welcome to use the library for research, current event reading, career exploration, computer work and/or leisure during scheduled class times, lunch, and posted before-school and after-school hours.
 The mission of the Fowler Library is to build a learner who can thrive in a complex information environment.